Skip to main content

 In addition, the Living on Campus pages have dining and residence hall information, a Frequently Asked Questions page, and links to the Student Well-Being and Support pages.

-Students living off-campus (commuters) will be able to check-in immediately prior to the welcome session on Wednesday, August 23rd.
-The schedule will be available online closer to the date of the event and is also sent to students at their Point Park email.
-Please note that the schedule is subject to change.
+Students living off-campus (commuters) will be able to check-in for Pioneer Experience 2023 immediately prior to the welcome session the morning of Wednesday, August 23rd.
+View the full schedule online.
+Please note that the schedule is subject to change, so check back here for updates, as well as your Point Park email.

 On-campus housing is not available to commuter students during Pioneer Experience and students are expected to commute to campus each day for the program.
 Meals will be provided throughout Pioneer Experience, per the schedule which will be provided to students prior to the event.

 Parking will not be validated.
-See the university parking page for suggested parking locations.
+Students should visit the Transportation and Parking page for suggested parking locations as well as information about the U-Pass program.
 You can also visit Parkpgh.org to view additional nearby locations.

-Students living off-campus are encouraged to review the Commuter Resources pages that include information on lounges, lockers, meals (including meal plans and Flex dollars for commuters), a renter's guide, transportation, and parking.
-There is also a link to the Student Well-Being and Support pages.
+Students living off-campus (commuter students) are also encouraged to review the Commuter Resources pages that include information on lounges, lockers, meals (including meal plans for commuters and Flex Dollars), and a renter's guide.
+Also included is a link to the Student Well-Being and Support pages.

 At Pioneer Experience, we hope to create circumstances for you to meet a variety of students in your class.
 Students will be assigned to groups at random from residence halls, so your roommate may or may not be in your group.
 Students are not be able to request their group assignment.